Meet the Team

 Biography

 Rolanda Carter, LPMT, MT-BC, NMT, is a dedicated music therapist, educator and performer with years of experience working with diverse populations in therapeutic, educational and recreational settings.
 She is passionate about providing individualized interventions for groups and individuals with autism, intellectual disabilities, emotional disabilities and trauma.
-Rolanda has led music programs, collaborated with families and educators and developed initiatives that foster emotional, social and cognitive growth.
-Rolanda is also certified in Neurologic Music Therapy.
-She holds a Bachelor of Music in Music Therapy from Howard University and is excited to be at Children’s National.
+Cater has led music programs, collaborated with families and educators and developed initiatives that foster emotional, social and cognitive growth.
+Carter is also certified in Neurologic Music Therapy.
+She holds a Bachelor of Music in music therapy from Howard University and is excited to be at Children’s National.

 - Music Therapist